 - Exam registration requirements

-3 obligatory assignments based on the group project must be approved to be eligible for the exam.
+3 mandatory assignments based on the group project must be approved to be qualified for the exam.

 - All aids allowed